Teaching with Storyworks Jr.

 Storyworks Jr. includes a comprehensive package of support materials: features embedded in the student edition, complete lessons in the Teacher’s Guide, and an array of activity sheets and quizzes on this website.

-• “Pause and Think” questions in our nonfiction stories and fiction are quick comprehension checks to ensure that students read carefully and understand the basic meaning of the text.
+• “Pause and Think” questions in our feature nonfiction and fiction stories are quick comprehension checks to ensure that students read carefully and understand the basic meaning of the text.

 • Close-reading questions (and answers) for every major feature in the magazine are provided in the Teacher’s Guide.
 These higher-level questions are designed to help students: